INTRODUCTION

 Keep The High Priestess And The Chariot Distinct

-n self-reading, the hardest thing is knowing whether you’re receiving insight—or pushing yourself toward the answer you want.
+In self-reading, one of the hardest tasks is knowing whether you are receiving insight or pushing yourself toward the answer you want.

 So separate receiving from steering.

+Honor the High Priestess first.
 After you lay the cards, take 20–30 seconds of non-interpretive noticing: What stands out?
-What’s the emotional weather?
-What’s happening in the body?
+What is the emotional weather?
+What is happening in the body?
 What word or phrase arrives without effort?

-Organize what matters, name the through-line, translate insight into action.
+Only then turn to the Chariot and steer the reading into counsel.
+Organize what matters, name the through-line, and translate insight into action.

 Self-reading becomes unethical when it erodes agency.
 Tarot isn’t meant to decide everything.
 If you consult it constantly—especially about small daily choices—you train yourself to distrust your own judgment.